proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 Multisig accounts can be used to represent the ownership of assets.

-A company could create a one-of-one multisig account for each of its products, adding themselves as the cosignatories.
-When the company sells the product to Alice, she becomes the owner and the company will be removed as a cosigner.
+A company could create a 1-of-1 multisig account for each of their products, adding themselves as the cosignatory.
+When the company sells the product to Alice, she becomes the owner through the action of being added as the cosigner, and the company is removed in the same transaction.

 ![Multisig asset ownership](/img/multisig-asset-ownership.png "Multisig asset ownership")

 <p class="caption">Transferring an account</p>

-## Example in Manufacturing and Supply Chains Industries
+## Manufacturing and supply chains

 A manufacturer delivers a a pharmaceutical product by freight.